ramanaditya/django-anymail/docs/esps/mandrill.rst

 need to keep auth secret.)

-Anymail replaces `djrill.signals.webhook_event` with `anymail.signals.tracking` for delivery tracking events.
+Anymail replaces `djrill.signals.webhook_event` with `anymail.signals.tracking` for delivery tracking events, and `anymail.signals.inbound` for inbound events.
-(It does not currently handle inbound message webhooks.)
 Anymail parses and normalizes
-the event data passed to the signal receiver: see :ref:`event-tracking`.
+the event data passed to the signal receiver: see :ref:`event-tracking` and :ref:`inbound`.

 The equivalent of Djrill's ``data`` parameter is available to your signal receiver as
 :attr:`event.esp_event <anymail.signals.AnymailTrackingEvent.esp_event>`,
 and for most events, the equivalent of Djrill's ``event_type`` parameter is `event.esp_event['event']`.
-But consider working with Anymail's normalized :class:`~anymail.signals.AnymailTrackingEvent` instead.
+But consider working with Anymail's normalized :class:`~anymail.signals.AnymailTrackingEvent` and :class:`~anymail.signals.AnymailInboundEvent` instead for easy portability to other ESPs.